nenuadrian/D3-HTML5-Canvas-Graph-Network/README.md

 Moreover, D3 transitions are possible thanks to the fact that we'll be generating DOM elements for D3 to run on, outside of the canvas, and then use their attributes on draw.

-I'm using the RandomGraph JS library to generate graph data easily.
+I'm using the RandomGraph JS library to generate graph data conveniently.